-- The staff meeting provides advice and makes decisions about major policy directions involving teaching and learning and school operations.
-It meets twice a term. - The Curriculum Leaders group makes major decisions about curriculum operation, implementation and professional learning.
+- Faculty Professional Learning Teams provide advice and makes decisions about major policy directions involving teaching and learning and school operations. - The Curriculum Leaders group makes major decisions about curriculum operation, implementation and professional learning.
 It makes recommendations about school development and improvement. - The Senior Leadership team makes decisions about whole of school priorities, direction setting and the provisions of organisational processes that enhance school performance. - The Personnel Advisory Committee advises the Principal about matters related to staffing.

 Joint staff, parent and student policy groups include: Governing Council (works on governance with the Principal on the educational policies and programs); Finance Advisory Committee (formulates and monitors the Budget on the basis of the School Priorities; approves Budget submissions; recommends the final Annual Budget to Council); Facilities Committee (develops a Facilities Management Plan to upgrade and maintain, on a cyclical basis, the facilities; undertakes special projects to improve facilities); Canteen Committee (monitors and advises on the operation of the Canteen); Sports Committee (monitors and coordinates the direction of the sporting program; advises Council on support, including payment, for coaches and managers of sporting teams); ICT Executive Committee (represents interests of all users of school's ICT resources, both curriculum and administration and determines whole-school priorities and policies).

-Staff Committees: Professional Development Committee, Staff Association, WH&S Committee, Literacy and Numeracy Committee, Gifted and Talented Committee, ICT Executive Committee Affiliated Parent Groups: Greek Parents' Council, Unley High School Rowing Club Publications and Communication Newsletters are published on the school web site each term.
-Newsletters can be obtained by subscribing through the Unley High School website.
-Subscription ensures that newsletters will be emailed as they become available.
-A Facebook page is also used.
-A Year 8-12 Curriculum Handbook is published annually electronically in Term 3 at the beginning of the Subject Selection process.
-The Staff Handbook is published on the school's Intranet, and printed copies are distributed to staff new to the school during their induction.
-Electronic daily bulletins are available for use by students and staff via Daymap.
-Email is available to all staff and students within the school.
+Staff Committees: Professional Development Committee, Social Committee, WH&S Committee, Summit (Gifted and Talented) Committee, Digital Technology Committee and Sport Committee.

+Affiliated Parent Groups: Greek Parents' Council, Unley High School Rowing Club

+Publications and Communication